 Hans J. Wegner (1914-2007), is the reigning master of Danish Chair design, having created 500 different chairs over his career.

-Trained as a cabinet maker, he later gained his architectural degree in 1938 before working as a designer in Arne Jacobsen and Erik Moller's architectural office.
+Hans Wegner trained as a cabinet maker before gaining his architectural degree in 1938.
+He then worked as a designer in Arne Jacobsen and Erik Moller's architectural office.
 In 1943 he went on to establish his own office, working from a studio in his house.

 It was his collaboration with cabinetmaker Johannes Hansen that led to the creation of the well-crafted, genius designs which we have come to know so well.
 They presented their work at the Danish Cabinetmaker's show every year from 1941-66 and contributed to a worldwide recognition of Danish design.

 Wegner had a deep respect for wood and an eye for detail, giving the 'modern' principles a softness.
 He constantly challenged the hard-lined steel aesthetic and embraced natural materials and organic form.
 His sculptural designs sprung firstly from a desire for comfort and then beauty.
 He also believed a chair should endure a life of more than 50 years.
 Many of his pieces are still manufactured today and enjoy great popularity and demand.